 This post will show you how to ace YouTube SEO in 2016.

-You probably already know the top ranking factors for Google search results.
+You probably already know the top ranking factors for Google search results such as organic link building.
 But what are the top factors that affect YouTube SEO?

 Turns out that these aren’t very different from search ranking factors.
 Some of the top factors are: